janineignes/Day2_PracticeExercise1/README.md

-# OCCPHT05_PracticeExercise1
+Hello!
+This is Janine's repository.
-Practice exercise utilizing Git and GitHub.
+This is created on our second day of our bootcamp as part of our practice exercise utilizing Git and GitHub.